kevin-weis/kevin-weis/README.md

 - 👋 Hi, I’m @kevin-weis
 - 👀 I’m interested in data science, Responsible AI, and the relationship of digital technologies to society
-- 🌱 Outside of tech, I'm a pop music aficianado
+- 🌱 Outside of tech, I'm a pop / electronic / experimental music aficionado, and am always looking for something new and interesting to listen to
 - 📫 How to reach me: email! kevweis@gmail.com

 <!---